stollander33/docs/docs/users/user_guide.md

 ​	a. the installed RAPyDo version

-​	b. the versions of YOUR_PROJECT
+​	b. the version of YOUR_PROJECT

-​	c. your required RAPyDo version
+​	c. the required RAPyDo version

 In this way you will be able to know if a new RAPyDo version is required or not and if you already meet the requisite.